adobe/helix-dockerimage/README.md

 ## What's included

-The package is based on the dependency list of the original Node 6 image, whith a number of modifications:
+The package is based on the dependency list of the original Node 6 image, with a number of modifications:

 * updated dependencies to the newest version (thanks to Greenkeeper)
 * removed deprecated and useless dependencies